Adam Cherrington is a convicted felon who did hard time for duct taping 6.6 pounds of nose candy to his body and trying to smuggle it into Australia.

 So you can totally trust him when he says he makes a quarter million a month as a super affiliate.

-And that he’s been putting up these kinds of numbers for 20 years.
+And that he’s been raking in these numbers for 20 years.

 A bit strange, considering there was a GoFundMe created on October 5, 2020, with a $10,000 goal so he and his wife could adopt another kid.